Molecular pentaquarks composed of a ground-state octet baryon and a $P-$wave anticharmed meson: Numerical results

 \section{Numerical results}

-Following the derivation of the one-boson-exchange (OBE) effective potentials, we investigate the possible existence of anti-charm molecular pentaquarks with strangeness $|S|=0, 1,$ and $2$.
-We numerically solve the coupled-channel Schr\"{o}dinger equations to search for bound state solutions, and the identification criteria on the loosely bound molecules are a binding energy $E$ on the order of several to several tens of MeV and a root-mean-square (RMS) radius $r_{\text{RMS}}$ of approximately 1.00 fm or larger.
+Following the derivation of the OBE effective potentials, we investigate the possible existence of anticharm molecular pentaquarks with strangeness $|S|=0, 1,$ and $2$.
+We numerically solve the coupled-channel Schr\"{o}dinger equations to search for bound-state solutions, and the identification criteria on the loosely bound molecules are a binding energy $E$ on the order of several to several tens of MeV and a root-mean-square (rms) radius $r_{\text{rms}}$ of approximately 1.00 fm or larger.
 In our analysis, the cutoff parameter $\Lambda$ is varied within the range $\Lambda \leq 2.00$ GeV.
-Drawing upon the established phenomenology of nucleon-nucleon interactions \cite{Tornqvist:1993ng, Tornqvist:1993vu}, we regard loosely bound states that emerge with a cutoff $\Lambda \sim 1.00$ GeV as the most promising candidates for anti-charm molecular pentaquarks.
+Drawing upon the established phenomenology of nucleon-nucleon interactions \cite{Tornqvist:1993ng, Tornqvist:1993vu}, we regard loosely bound states that emerge with a cutoff $\Lambda \sim 1.00$ GeV as the most promising candidates for anticharm molecular pentaquarks.